viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ---

 You can write filter modules to selectively store data from your robot based on whether specified conditions have been met.
-For example, you can use a module to capture images based on specific criteria, such as presence of a color, image quality, or sensor thresholds.
+For example, you can use a module to capture images based on specific criteria, such as the presence of a color, image quality, or sensor thresholds.

 In this tutorial, you will create a [color filter](https://github.com/viam-labs/modular-filter-examples) {{< glossary_tooltip term_id="module" text="module" >}} and use it to selectively store images from your robot when a specified color is in frame.
 This allows you to get pictures of a pet in the following way:

-1. Set up a webcam in a location where your pet is likely to appear in frame and use the data management service to periodically take pictures and sync them to the [Viam's cloud](/services/data/#cloud-sync).
+1. Set up a webcam in a location where your pet is likely to appear in frame and use the data management service to periodically take pictures and sync them to [Viam's cloud](/services/data/#cloud-sync).
-2. Attach a colored object, like a blue collar, to your pet.
+2. Attach a colored object, such as a blue collar, to your pet.
 3. Set up the color filter module, which will process images and only store them if your pet and their easily identifiable colored object is present.

 {{<imgproc src="/tutorials/pet-photographer/data-example.png" resize="700x" declaredimensions=true alt="Dog in blue collar in the camera's live feed">}}